dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 ### Objective

 Students will understand the basics of version control.
-They will be able to setup an account on Github and perform the clone, push, and pull operations.
+They will be able to setup an account on Github and perform the `clone`, `push`, and `pull` operations.

 ### Key points